 Coded-wire tag recoveries from hatchery fish in the White Salmon River, collected during WDFW's spawning surveys, are used to estimate the total number of URB hatchery strays from an individual hatchery program.
-Coded-wire tags from adult returns expected to return to Little White Salmon NFH (i.e., Little White Salmon NFH program releases and releases from the Mitchell Act Willard NFH program) represented 90%-100% of the annual total coded-wire tag recoveries in the White Salmon River (recovery years 2013-2021), with the Little White NFH component averaging 90% of the total annual recoveries.
-The total number of coded-wire tags recovered on the spawning grounds each year ranged from 6 to 124.
+Coded-wire tags from adult returns expected to return to Little

+White Salmon NFH (i.e., Little White Salmon NFH program releases and releases from the Mitchell Act Willard NFH program) represented 94%-100% of the annual total coded-wire tag recoveries in the White Salmon River (recovery years 2013-2022), with the Little White Salmon NFH component averaging 88% and Willard NFH component averaging 10% of the total annual recoveries.
+The total number of coded-wire tags recovered on the spawning grounds each year ranged from 133 to 1,241.
 Expansions of coded-wire tag recoveries to account for a) the tagging rate at juvenile release, and b) the sampling rate during the spawning surveys, can be used to estimate the total number of hatchery fish from the Little White Salmon NFH programs that are spawning in the White Salmon River (Table 24).
-In all years (2013-2021) except 2016-2017, the WDFW estimates of the total number of hatchery URBs on the spawning grounds were within the 80% confidence intervals of the total estimated number of URBs from the Little White Salmon and Willard NFH programs (Figure 9).
+In all years (2013-2022), except 2016 and 2017, the WDFW estimates of the total number of hatchery URBs on the spawning grounds were within the 80% confidence intervals of the total estimated number of URBs from the Little White Salmon and Willard NFH programs (Figure 9).

 Table 24.
 Estimated number of hatchery upriver bright fall Chinook Salmon on the spawning grounds of the White Salmon River from the Little White Salmon and Willard NFH programs, and the total number of hatchery URBs estimated on the spawning ground from WDFW surveys.
 Coded-wire tag estimates are based on coded-wire tag recoveries and expansions for tagging rate and sampling rate.
-Confidence intervals (C.I.) are calculated based on proportions (i.e., tagging rate).
-Data from RMIS and WDFW SCORE website 12/19/2022.
+Eighty percent confidence intervals shown in parentheses are calculated based on proportions (i.e., tagging rate).
+Data from RMIS, WDFW SCORE website, and personal communication 1/24/2024.